What Are Dental Implants?

 Why should I choose dental implants over other dental restoration options?

 Dental implants are the only tooth replacement option to preserve the jaw bone, preserve the health of the surrounding teeth and give you back full chewing function.
 A dental implant will look, feel, fit and function just like your natural teeth and require very little extra care.

 When getting a dental bridge, the surrounding healthy teeth require grinding down in order to provide a place to attach the bridge.
 There is no need to damage healthy teeth to get dental implants.

 Dental implants are for people who are missing one tooth or who are missing several or all their teeth.
 Dental implants are for patients who are healthy overall and have healthy bone structure whether they are young or old.
 Dr. Dickert or Dr. Lynn will perform a comprehensive exam in their Charleston, SC dentist office to make sure you qualify for dental implants.

 How does the cost of Dental Implants compare to dentures and dental bridges?

-Dentures and dental bridges cost significantly less than dental implants up front.
-Dentures and bridges require a lot of care though and will eventually need replaced, realigned, or rebased over time.
+Dentures and dental bridges cost significantly less than dental implants upfront.
+Dentures and bridges require a lot of care though and will eventually need to be replaced, realigned, or rebased over time.
 This cost can exceed the cost of dental implants easily over the years depending on the wear and tear.
 Dental implants cost more but are a permanent solution and look just like your natural teeth.
 If cared for properly, they will last forever.